hxw/Elliott-803/emulator/README.markdown

 Figures columns Notes:
 1. There are up to 4 characters in the figures column
 2. First character is standard Elliott code
-3. Second character is H-Code alterative print head
+3. Second character is H-Code alternative print head
 4  Third/fourth are convenience for ASCII/UTF-8 for Algol60 source
-5. Case of ASCII leters is ignored
+5. Case of ASCII letters is ignored

 Code  Letter  Figure  Control
 ====  ======  ======  ==========